openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 This tutorial uses the public SqueezeNet 1.1 Caffe* model to run the Image Classification Sample.
 See the example in the Download Models section of this page to learn how to download this model.

 The SqueezeNet1.1 model is downloaded in the Caffe* format.
 You must use the Model Optimizer to convert the model to IR.
-The `vehicle-license-plate-detection-barrier-0106`, `vehicle-attributes-recognition-barrier-0039`, and `license-plate-recognition-barrier-0001` models are downloaded in IR format.
-You don't need to use the Model Optimizer on them because they are Intel models that have previously been converted.
-Public models will need converting with Model Optimizer.

 Create an `<ir_dir>` directory to contain the model's Intermediate Representation (IR).